mihirchronicles/mihirchronicles.github.io/content/bookshelf/competing-against-luck.md

 - Data is always an abstraction of reality based on underlying assumptions as to how to categorize the unstructured phenomena of the real world.
 - Data has the same agenda as the person who created it, wittingly or unwittingly.
 For all the time that senior leaders spend analyzing data, they should be making equal investments to determine what data should be created in the first place.
 - Here is the fundamental problem: the masses and masses of data that companies accumulate are not organized in a way that enables them to reliably predict which ideas will succeed.
 Instead the data is along the lines of “this customer looks like that one,” “this product has similar performance attributes as that one,” and “these people behaved the same way in the past,” or “68 percent of customers say they prefer version A over version B.” None of that data, however, actually tells you why customers make the choices that they do.
+- Managers conveniently set this knowledge aside: data is man-made
 - If you can’t describe what you are doing as a process, then you don’t know what you are doing.
 - Processes are invisible from a customer’s standpoint—but the results of those processes are not.
 Processes can profoundly affect whether a customer chooses your product or service in the long run.
 - The choice of the word “progress” is deliberate.
 It represents movement toward a goal or aspiration.